 Paizo has marketed this game system as a Pen and Paper RPG experience in a card game.
 I think that is disingenuous because the only way you will get a true PnP experience is to play an actual PnP game.
 That being said this game is excellent, especially if you enjoy cooperative games or are looking for a game to play solo.
-It is easy to learn and the rulebook is well written and easy to follow.
+It is easy to learn, and the rulebook is well written and easy to follow.

-Each adventure consists of a series of missions that are played in order with each giving a small reward for completion.
+Each adventure consists of a series of missions that are played in order, with each giving a small reward for completion.
 Larger rewards await the players at the conclusion of each full adventure.
 Rewards range from simple, such as drawing an item card from the box to add to your deck, to allowing you to choose a powerful specialty class for your character.
 Players are allowed to replay completed missions if they so choose, effectively allowing you to grind for card upgrades, although you can only receive each mission and adventure reward once per character.

 The class decks were released for organized play.
 The organized play system uses the Skull and Shackles base set but will use entirely separate adventures and missions which Paizo plans to release at set intervals.
-The idea behind organized play is to get players together at their friendly local game store.
+The idea behind the organized play is to get players together at their friendly local game store.
 Participating stores will provide the base set with each player needing only a single class deck.
 That deck will contain all character upgrades for the entire adventure.
 More information on organized play can be found here.

-A note on compatibility: Technically all cards from all base sets, adventure decks and class decks are cross compatible.
+A note on compatibility: Technically, all cards from all base sets, adventure decks, and class decks are cross-compatible.
 I would recommend against fully combining the cards from the various sets as this would heavily dilute the theme and loot pools.
 Using a character from a different set or a class deck is as much mixing as I would recommend.

 A note on solo play: PACG is an excellent solo game.
-The entire campaign can be played by a solitary hero although I would recommend playing at least two characters.
-Managing two decks can be cumbersome, but this allows for a more balanced game as each character has their own strengths and weaknesses.
+The entire campaign can be played by a solitary hero, although I would recommend playing at least two characters.
+Managing two decks can be cumbersome, but this allows for a more balanced game, as each character has their own strengths and weaknesses.

 A note on “chrome”: The game comes with cards for each character to mark as your character gains power over time.
 Paizo offers free character sheet downloads here for you to print and use in place of the character cards provided with the game.
 Also, each base set comes with only a single set of dice.
 I would highly recommend buying additional sets as you will often need to roll multiple similar dice.

-The game box insert does an excellent job of keeping everything organized but there isn’t room if you’d like to sleeve all of your cards.
+The game box insert does an excellent job of keeping everything organized, but there isn’t room if you’d like to sleeve all of your cards.
 Thankfully Broken Token makes an aftermarket insert specifically for the PACG that will hold everything fully sleeved with room to spare.

 I highly recommend the Pathfinder Adventure Card Game system.
 It is an excellent solo or co-op game that offers a satisfying sense of progression.
-The system is easy to learn and the possibility of permanent character death gives the game an added layer of excitement and tension.
+The system is easy to learn, and the possibility of permanent character death gives the game an added layer of excitement and tension.

 Get this game if: